 "Of course, I’m straight, so I would’ve preferred to be wanted by women for sure.
 But, hell, I’d take what I could get.
 And men did seem to like me."
-Friends and family felt that he should leave the short period of time he spent prostituting himself in San Francisco and New York out of his 2007 book, Tweak: Growing Up on Methamphetamines. -The Fix
+Friends and family felt that he should leave the short period of time he spent prostituting himself in San Francisco and New York out of his 2007 book, Tweak: Growing Up on Methamphetamines.
+It is not depicted in the movie. -The Fix

 Yes.
-The Beautiful Boy true story reveals that Nic almost lost his arm when an infected needle puncture grew to the size of a baseball. -The New York Times
+Though it's not shown in the film, the Beautiful Boy true story reveals that Nic almost lost his arm when an infected needle puncture grew to the size of a baseball. -The New York Times

 Yes.
 Fact-checking the Beautiful Boy movie reveals that Nic eventually agreed to seek help.
 At first, rehab helped him to recognize that he had a disease, despite still believing that he could control his drug and alcohol use.
 As in most cases, staying clean was hard to maintain.
 He relapsed multiple times, and as of 2009, had been through five rehabilitation programs. -Oprah.com

 Yes.
 As both David and Nic were working on their books, David suffered a brain hemorrhage, and his son, who had been off drugs for 18 months, relapsed.
-The hemorrhage affected David's brain in such a way that he had to relearn how to write. -The New York Times
+The hemorrhage affected David's brain in such a way that he had to relearn how to write.
+It is left out of the film. -The New York Times